Skip to main content

 Business Hypothesis Generator

-A business hypothesis generator frames an idea as a testable statement, so you commit to a measurable prediction before you spend time and money building.
-Enter the change you want to make, the audience it targets, and the outcome you expect, and it returns a structured hypothesis in the proven "we believe that… will result in…" format, complete with prompts for the success signal, the riskiest assumption, and the smallest test to run first.
-Founders, product managers, and growth teams use it to bring rigour to decisions and align a team around what they are actually trying to prove.
-Stating a hypothesis up front turns a vague plan into something you can validate or kill quickly.
-Fill in the measurable signal and timeframe with real numbers, then design the cheapest experiment that could prove you wrong — that is where the learning happens.
+Enter the change you want to make, the audience it targets, and the outcome you expect, and the tool returns a structured hypothesis: "We believe that building [idea] for [audience] will result in [outcome]," plus prompts for the measurable success signal with a timeframe, the riskiest assumption, and the smallest experiment to run first.
+All three inputs flow directly into the output.
+Founders, product managers, and growth teams use it to bring rigour to decisions before committing budget.
+Fill in the success signal with a specific number and timeframe — a 20% lift in four weeks, not 'more engagement' — then design the cheapest experiment that could prove the riskiest assumption wrong.

 How to use